KOSASIH/PromoteOneself/README.md

 ## Description:
 The PromoteOneself plugin is a Minecraft Spigot server plugin.
 This plugin enables server administrators to set a series of targets for player to achieve in order to gain rewards, such as rank-ups; the plugin is configured so that, when a player achieves a target, the plugin can run a set of commands as defined in the config.yml file.
 Targets are composed of aims; a player achieves a target upon completing all aims that are part of the target.
 As players achieve more targets, they work their way up the 'promotion tree' until they achieve the last target.

-This plugin can use functionality provided by the 'Vault' plugin and the 'PlayerPoints' plugin, although they are not requirements to run the plugin.
+This plugin can use functionality provided by the 'Vault' plugin (https://www.spigotmc.org/resources/vault.34315/) and the 'PlayerPoints' plugin (https://dev.bukkit.org/projects/playerpoints).
+They are not requirements to run the PromoteOneself plugin, but they are required for some aim types (as specified in the 'Aims' section below).
 There are currently no known compatibility issues with any other plugin.

 ## Versions:
-The current plugin version is Development_11.0.2.3.
-Thie most recent 'released' version (in the 'release' section) (which is considered to be a pre-release version) is version Development_11.0.1.11.
-The most recently compiled .jar file can be found in the 'Jar' folder.
-When there is a full release, it will be found in both the 'Jar' folder and the 'releases' section.
+The current plugin release version is 1.0.0.0; this is available in the 'releases' section.
+The most recently compiled .jar file that runs (which may be the same as the most recent release) can be found in the 'Jar' folder.
 This plugin is designed to be run with Minecraft Spigot running versions between 1.7.x and 1.12.x.
 Most versions of Vault and PlayerPoints for these Spigot versions should work.
 Bugs found when running on the aforementioned Minecraft versions will be fixed.
-The plugin may still work with other versions but bugs will not necessarily be fixed.
+The plugin may still work with other versions but bugs for these versions will not necessarily be fixed.

 ## License:
 This plugin and its source code are released under a GNU GPL v3.0 license (see the LICENSE file for the full license).
 This plugin is copyright (c) aappleton3/aappleton8, 2018.